See also Applied Mathematics.

 Introduction to probability theory.
 Topics include probability spaces, random variables, expectations and probabilities, conditional probability, independence, discrete and continuous distributions, central limit theorem, Markov chains, and probabilistic modeling.
 After or concurrently with MATH 120 or equivalent.
 QR

 MATH 242b / S&DS 242b, Theory of Statistics Andrew Barron

 Study of the principles of statistical analysis.
 Topics include maximum likelihood, sampling distributions, estimation, confidence intervals, tests of significance, regression, analysis of variance, and the method of least squares.
 Some statistical computing.
 After S&DS 241 and concurrently with or after MATH 222 or 225, or equivalents.
 QR

-MATH 244a / AMTH 244a, Discrete Mathematics Ross Berkowitz
+MATH 244a or b / AMTH 244a or b, Discrete Mathematics Staff

 Basic concepts and results in discrete mathematics: graphs, trees, connectivity, Ramsey theorem, enumeration, binomial coefficients, Stirling numbers.
 Properties of finite set systems.
 Recommended preparation: MATH 115 or equivalent.
 QR